To main content To navigation

 Fee

-The full cost of one 3-week Undergraduate Summer School session will be £2,645.
-Early applications will receive a 20% reduction on tuition fees, making the overall cost of one 3-week Undergraduate Summer School session £2320.
+The full cost of one 3-week Undergraduate Summer School session will be £2985.
+Early applications will receive a 20% reduction on tuition fees, making the overall cost of one 3-week Undergraduate Summer School session £2640.
 If you wish to study for both sessions, we welcome you to do so.
-This is made up of Tuition fees of £1,625 per session including all teaching and assessment for one module of study.
-Where field trips or course excursions are required then the cost of this is included in the tuition fee, however travel costs may be required.
-A minimum of 150 study hours, with a minimum of 40 hours class/teaching contact hours.
+Fees are made up of Tuition fees of £1725 per session including all teaching and assessment for one module of study.
+A minimum of 40 class/teaching contact hours and 150 study hours.
 Modules formally approved for 15 Sussex credits, equivalent to 7.5 ECTS or 3 – 4 US credits.
 You will receive a transcript of studies upon successful completion of the module (including meeting all attendance and assessment requirements).
-The accommodation and student life programme fee of £1,020 per session includes your own bedroom in on-campus student village.
+The accommodation and social programme fee of £1260 per session includes your own bedroom in on-campus student village.
 These are a mixture of en-suite flats and standard flats with shared facilities.
 You will receive a bedding pack of duvet and duvet cover, sheet, towel, pillow, and pillowcase, as well as a kitchen pack containing everything you need for self-catering.
 The fee includes a programme of campus social events and activities throughout each session.
 Excursions and social programme trips will also be provided on Fridays.

 Interested?